kycx0236/SSIS_WEB_APP/README.md

-Title: Student Information Hub
+Title: Simple Student Information System

 Description:
-The Student Information Hub is a user-friendly web application designed to streamline and enhance the management of student data for educational institutions.
-This simple and efficient web app is tailored to meet the specific needs of teachers, administrators, and students themselves.
+This is a user-friendly web application designed to streamline and enhance the management of student data for educational institutions.
 Whether you're an educator, an administrator, or a student, this application offers a comprehensive set of features that make managing and accessing student information a breeze.

 Key Features: